Open Letter from Aorrell Burrell

 Jul 22, 2025

-Written By tamingtrauma_c6uvlu
+Written By Aorrell Burrell

 Dear District Attorney, I am writing to express my deepest gratitude for the mercy you extended to me during my plea agreement.
 Your decision reflected a rare blend of justice and humanity.
 I do not take it lightly.
 Your ability to see beyond my offense — to recognize the potential for redemption — was humbling and life changing.
 I am deeply aware of the pain my selfish actions have caused others.
 There is no excuse for the harm I have done, and I think about the victims every day with great remorse.
 I am committed to never repeat those bad decisions.
 Your approach did not ignore the seriousness of my actions, but it offered me a chance to rebuild and contribute to society with authenticity and integrity.
 Thank you for believing in the possibility of change.
 Your compassion has inspired me to work towards a better version of myself; one that honors the blessing of a second chance.
 I have made good use of the second chance you have given me.
 I have engaged in and facilitated countless self-help groups, participated in a victim-offender dialogue with a survivor and gained a lot of insight and empathy from that experience.
 I am currently teaching a trauma-informed intervention class, leading toward a certification.
 I have also earned my Bachelor’s Degree in Communication Studies through Sacramento State University, with honors.
 Upon my release I intend to start a public benefit company, a trauma wellness center.
 I am trying to be the change you inspired me to be.